fb-pixel-img

 Composting is an active process, so after your set-up is complete it requires some upkeep.
 The pile must remain at around 150 degrees Fahrenheit (compost thermometers are a thing, thankfully) to keep the decomposers working quickly and efficiently, ward off disease-causing organisms, and rid the compost of weeds.

 You can help maintain a consistent temperature by turning and mixing your pile around every three to four days.
 This ensures oxygen reaches all those organic bits and pieces so that decomposition can occur evenly throughout, rather than the center getting super hot.
-For a regular bin set-up, turning works like tossing a salad (a gardening fork or shovel should do the job).
+For a regular compost bin set-up, turning works like tossing a salad (a gardening fork or shovel should do the job).
 You can also get a special kind of tumbler that’s easy to rotate with a handle, rather than manually doing the work within a bin or outdoor pile.

 All in all, it’s important to take great care of your compost not only to ward off pests and keep the soil free of disease and weeds, but also to reduce methane emissions.
 If your pile overheats, it can release the potent gas the same way landfills do.
 Still, it isn’t necessarily a major concern as long as you maintain it carefully.